jhustles/newegg_webscraper_crawler_dataExtraction_automated/README.md

 ## Background Information

 * My inspiration came from an YouTube video called "Introduction To WebScraping With Python and BeautifulSoup" by Data Science Dojo in the beginning when I was finding my way.
 This video that began the snowball effect of my progress, and it was instructed and narrated by Mr. Phuc Duong (Sr. Data Science Engineer).
 I will post the link in the credits at the end.
 Although this video was made 3 years ago, and versions of Python and BeautifulSoup he used were older, Mr. Duong did a great job in explaining the underlying concepts of webscraping with BeautifulSoup.
 I was able to reproduce the same results, and add my own flare to it, after reviewing updated documenation from BeautifulSoup4's website.
 After achieving initial success of webscraping one page of laptops from Newegg.com, I wanted to further challenge myself by adding a webcrawler capability that automatically clicks next page, and loops through as many pages as my search query produced.
-I used Splinter because based on some research I did, it was wrapper on top of Selenium in Python as opposed to JavaScript, which and it said to be gaining some popularity (https://python.libhunt.com/compare-splinter-vs-selenium).
-I am stronger Python, so my decision leaned towards Splinter to start out.
+I decided to use Splinter for the following reasons: Splinter is wrapper on top of Selenium that is Python based, as opposed to Selenium being originally JavaScript based (https://python.libhunt.com/compare-splinter-vs-selenium); Splinter is said to be gaining popularity; and Python is my natural strength.
+I found Splinter easy to implement once I read the documentation, and it also has a Chrome Web Driver that enables the user to write code to automate the Chrome browser.
 Thoughout my program, I also made a genuine effort to weave in dyanmic and object oriented programming concepts into my project, which I found to be more scalable and efficient.

 ## System Prerequisites To Get Started